datacarpentry/OpenRefine-ecology-lesson/_extras/guide.md

 ## Technical tips and tricks

+Ask the learners to install and test running the program before the workshop.
+This will reveal usual problems that can be fixed before the workshop.

 ### OpenRefine version

-The current version of the lesson has been tested with OpenRefine 3.5.2.
+The current version of the lesson has been tested with OpenRefine 3.6.2.
 Using older versions is not recommended, behavior may be different and cause confusion in the learners.

 Windows users should download the "Windows kit with embedded Java" version from the [Download page](https://openrefine.org/download.html) to avoid having to install Java.